 Why GSR 989?

-Whether or not you want to be a professor, GSR 989 will teach you the skills you need to be an excellent communicator no matter what you do.
+Whether or not you want to be a professor, GSR 989 will teach you the skills you need to be a leader no matter what you do.

 I would encourage other students to take this course.
 Initially I felt I didn't have to take the course because I saw myself as being a research scientist who would maybe just do sessional work/teaching as a side job.
 But then taking this course made me realize that it's not all about learning about teaching but there are lots of life lessons I got out of the whole experience.
 Even if I do not end up teaching, I will never regret taking this course." -Anonymous student, class of 2009-2010

 This course differs from GSR 979: Instructional Skills in that it provides an in-depth opportunity to practice and apply the principles of university teaching.
 GSR 989 is ideal for graduate students and post-doctoral fellows who are considering a career in teaching as a professor, sessional lecturer, or in non-academic settings such as a manager, leader, or coach.
 It is also for students who want to become part of a international community of peers who care about teaching.
 For example, many of our alumni continue to stay in touch with one another as they apply for (and receive) teaching positions around the world, long after the course officially ends.

 Many of our alumni report that what they actually learn in the GSR 989 course is unexpected: leadership skills such as building rapport, leading teams and many others.
 So whether or not you want to become a professor, GSR 989 will teach you the skills you need to be a leader, no matter what you do.

 Learning to be an excellent teacher is a career-long undertaking, because a great teacher is never a finished product, but rather always in the process of becoming." -T.E.
 Cronin